Table of Contents

 Relations of the external carotid artery

 The artery is anteriorly covered by the skin, superficial fascia, platysma muscle, deep fascia, and anterior margin of the sternocleidomastoid muscle.

-The hypoglossal nerve, the lingual, common facial and superior thyroid veins cross this artery in the neck, and the posterior belly of digastric and stylohyoid muscle crosses anteriorly.
+The hypoglossal nerve, the lingual, common facial and superior thyroid veins cross this artery in the neck while the posterior belly of the digastric and stylohyoid muscle cross anteriorly.

 Near its origin, the superior laryngeal nerve is posterior to the artery (and then goes medially).
 Superiorly, it is separated from the internal carotid artery by the styloglossus and stylopharyngeus muscles, the glossopharyngeal nerve, the pharyngeal branch of the vagus nerve, and the deep lobe of the parotid gland.